udx/wp-stateless/readme.txt

 Upload and serve your WordPress media from Google Cloud Storage (GCS) with the WP-Stateless plugin.
 In as little as two minutes, you will be benefitting from serving your media from Google Cloud's distributed servers.

+New to Google Cloud?
+Google is offering you a [$300 credit](https://cloud.google.com/free/) to get you started.

 = Benefits =
 * Store and deliver media files on Google Cloud Storage instead of your server.
 * Google Cloud Storage is geo-redundant, meaning your media is delivered by the closest server - reducing latency and improving page speed.
 * Scale your WordPress website across multiple servers without the need of synchronizing media files.
 * Native integration between Google Cloud Storage and WordPress.
+* $300 free trial from Google Cloud.
+Nice!

 = Modes =
 * Backup - Upload media files to Google Storage and serve local file urls.